 Respiratory problems are the most common health issues pets develop as a result of toxic mold exposure.
 They are also the most concerning.
 When mold is inhaled by your pet, capillaries in the lungs are weakened by the mold spores.
 Over time, the capillaries can rupture and hemorrhage.
 If left untreated, this condition will eventually lead to death.
 These issues typically progress faster in animals than in humans due to their smaller size.

-If you’ve been following Jennifer’s “moldaggedon,” you already know that toxic mold exposure is no joke.
 It’s better to be safe than sorry.
 If you suspect your pet has been exposed to toxic mold, take all pets in the household to the veterinarian as soon as possible, even if they are not exhibiting symptoms.
 It is common in multi-pet households that one pet will display symptoms before the others.
 Typically smaller animals are more quickly and severely affected.

 If the veterinarian determines that your pet is suffering as a result of toxic mold exposure, do not bring your pets back to your home where the mold exists.
 You may need to board them or find a family member or friend who is willing to take them in while you eliminate the mold problem, a lengthy process.

 If your pet will be temporarily staying in a home where there are other pets, it is important to verify with your veterinarian that all of the pet’s symptoms are attributed to toxic mold exposure and not another underlying condition.
 While health issues from mold exposure are NOT contagious, other conditions with the same symptoms may be.
 In order to protect all of the animals in the house your pet will be staying, make sure the animal is in good health, otherwise.